Chikwenduagwu/jumia-telegram-assistant/README.md

 🛒 E-Commerce Knowledge — Can answer product, order, and shopping questions about Jumia. <br>

-🧭 Fallback Logic — Responds gracefully if the query isn’t Jumia-related. <br>

 ⚡ Serverless <br>

 This project was built by WisdomTech, blending AI + E-Commerce + Telegram to create a powerful assistant experience. <br>

 If you’d like to collaborate or learn more, feel free to connect! 🚀  [https://x.com/agwuchikwendu]

+# Version 2 Update

+🧭 Fallback Logic — Responds gracefully if the query isn’t Jumia-related. <br>

+🤖 Better Reply